 I never work with calories.
 I only work with nutrients.

 It’s the nutrients that your body needs to allow you to sleep, have clarity, function, and allow metabolism to work again.
 Once you’ve got all those nutrients right and if it’s the excess weight that your body wants to release, it will release it.
 If it’s dermatitis that you want to get rid of, you’ve given your body the right fuel through those nutrients to get those metabolic pathways working to help with those skin issues.

 By cutting out all of what I call non-food—the foods that have no nutrients in them—you started to put nutrients back into your body and that’s what your body needed for fuel.

 Metabolic Health and How To Inspire Wellness

-Karen: What I work on at Inspire Wellness is metabolic health.
-Metabolism is responsible pretty much for everything we do.
-It's responsible for movement, heat production, stress, weight gain, weight loss.
+What I work on at Inspire Wellness is metabolic health.
+Metabolism is responsible for pretty much everything we do.
+It’s responsible for movement, heat production, stress, weight gain, and weight loss.

 There are thousands of chemical reactions happening in our bodies every single day.
 Our lifestyle, what we’ve eaten in the past, the toxins we’re exposed to basically takes it all out of balance.
 What I do is pull that back into balance.

 We do a body reset.
 We look at individualised nutrition for everybody because everybody walking through the door has different requirements for the way they eat.

 At the moment, there’s a lot of information out there on the Paleo diet, some vegan diets, the Mediterranean diet.
 Yes, they’ll work for some people, but they won’t work for everybody because it’s not what that person needs.